 We monitor your pet’s heart rate, heart rhythm (EKG), temperature, and blood pressure to make sure no significant changes occur during or after surgery.
-Additionally, our warming systems keep your pet as cozy as possible for maximum comfort.
+Additionally, our warming systems keep your pet as cozy as possible for maximum comfort, while administering fluids.

 Not all procedures are invasive with long recovery times – our team is equipped with the latest technology for exploratory surgeries and biopsies.
 A video endoscopy involves a thin, pliable plastic tube that can be inserted into an orifice or incision for close-up examination with minimal invasion.